gerorsch/BrainPromptGAT/README.md

 - Baseline model is functional and ready for testing
 - Models with prompt learning will be implemented in subsequent phases
 - Default temporal strategy is `mean` (average of 25 windows)
-- Debug logging is available (enabled only in first iteration of first epoch)